 IV.
 TRAIN SKILLS

-A. In Crowfall, training occurs at the account level, and many skills will be applicable to multiple characters.
+A. In Crowfall, training occurs at the account level, and many skills will be applicable to multiple vessels.

 B. Skill trees are divided into two main categories: Universal and Class skills.
 You may train one Universal skill and three Class skills at the same time.
 Skill training continues even when you are offline.